githubedward/comments-app/README.md

 # Comment Application - Coding Challenge

 > A simple app that displays all comments retrieved from a server.
-User can also add a comment and deletes a comment.
+Users can also add a comment and delete a comment.

 > See the demo - https://comments-mini-app.netlify.com/

 ### Clone